BU-ISCIII/BU-ISCIII/docs/Viralrecon-service.md

 Once finished, repeat the process if there are any other host.

+---

+On completion of the pipeline, it is strongly recommended to review different files to check that it all worked properly.
+Among others, the 3 essential ones are the following:

+* `./<reference>_yyyymmdd_viralrecon_mapping/multiqc/multiqc_report.html`.
+Multiqc report provides a general overview of the data (variant calling metrics, sequencing quality, trimming info, coverage distribution, etc.).

+* `./mapping_illumina_yyyymmdd.tab`.
+This file gathers relevant information about the mapping of the sequences with respect to the references.

+* `./<reference>_yyyymmdd_viralrecon_mapping/variants/ivar/variants_long_table.csv`.
+This file contains information about the annotation of the identified variants for all samples with respect to each reference.

+---

 Meantime, you can access the `YYMMDD_ANALYSIS_0X_MAG` folder and execute the process following its [manual](https://github.com/BU-ISCIII/BU-ISCIII/wiki/MAG-service).

 If the pipeline has **successfully finished**, move to the `../RESULTS` folder.